 4. Redefine What It Means to Be of Service

 Many of us think that being of service needs to be grand, and so we give more than we can afford.
 Usually, this giving is out of a need for approval and acceptance.

 Deep inside, we don’t feel we are enough, and so we compensate.
 We’re so desperate for approval that we lose all sense of our boundaries and self-care.
 But being of service is really just about love.

 It’s the “chop wood, carry water” instruction from the famous Zen proverb: Take what nature has given you, just be exactly where you are, and do what you do with an attitude of love.

 Intend for them happiness and health.
 When you align your actions with those intentions, you’ll be of service to everyone you meet.
 And, don’t forget to include yourself in those you care for!

 These few changes can dramatically improve your emotional health as well as the state of your body.
 The love, care, and service you give need to be from a balanced and filled place.

 One final cautionary word about empathy for all the aspiring healers out there: We all do empathic healing naturally, mostly with our family members and pets — where we take their pain and illness into our own energy fields and bodies to “process.”

 One of the first things I teach someone who wants to become a healer is how not to do that!
 That’s because empathic healing requires you to take in another’s negative energy through your own body in order to move it out of them; fine on occasion, but not as a daily practice.

-This article was originally posted by Deborah Kings’s blog.
+This article was originally posted on Deborah Kings’s blog.